Ironirc/Nil-Safe-Send/README.md

 ```

 ## Installation
-To install this library you clone this repository and load BaselineOfPharoOracleCallInterface.
+To install this library you clone this repository and load BaselineOfNilSafeSend.
 This can be done using the Iceberg UI tools and with the following script:

 ```Smalltalk